 2. Astir Beach Parking and How to Avoid a 40Euro Parking Fine Ticket

 The first one is to leave your car on the road, around 500 meters before entering the beach.
 You will find out that many others leave their car there.
 It is not legal in most of the places there, so you may get a ticket for illegal parking, which costs 40 Euros – and you can get it down to 20 euros if you pay it within the first three days.
+It is not easy to find a parking spot on the road and you may on the weekends (especially in July/August/September) and you may end up losing a lot of precious time driving in circles.

 The second solution is to drive 20 meters after the entrance of Astir Beach, and you will find parking that belongs to the Sailing Club of Vouliagmeni.
 It is not allowed to park there but what you can do, is to give 5 Euros to the security guys of the parking, and they will drive your car up to the hill and bring it back to you later – it’s not an “official” way to park, but it saves you from a lot of trouble.